Wim Kok: Second term (1998–2002)

 On 15 December 2001, Kok announced he would retire from national politics after the elections of May 2002.
-He stood down as Leader of the Labour Party that same day, in favour of Ad Melkert.
-Unfortunately, Melkert did not appeal to the voter.
+He stood down as leader of the Labour Party that same day, in favour of Ad Melkert.
+Melkert did not appeal to the voter.
 Moreover, the "polder model" went out of fashion in early 2002, which saw the rise of Pim Fortuyn, a political newcomer.

+The Srebrenica massacre occurred under the responsibility of the first Kok cabinet, which eventually led to the fall of the second Kok cabinet.
 On 16 April 2002, close to the natural end of term for the cabinet, prime minister Kok wished to resign early after being harshly criticised in a government-commissioned report by the NIOD Institute for War, Holocaust and Genocide Studies regarding the fall of Srebrenica in 1995 and the other ministers had no choice but to follow him.
 The second Kok cabinet remained in place as a caretaker cabinet, which had to cope with the murder of Fortuyn, and the CDA with leader Jan Peter Balkenende winning the elections.
-The caretaker cabinet stepped down on 22 July 2002, when the Cabinet Balkenende I was installed.
+The caretaker cabinet stepped down on 22 July 2002, when the first Balkenende cabinet was installed.

 Legacy

 Kok was highly praised for his Third Way and polder model philosophies and for the success of leading his Purple Coalitions.
 During his premiership, his cabinets were responsible for implementing several social reforms, legalizing same-sex marriage and euthanasia, stimulating the economy resulting in more employment and privatization and further reducing the deficit.
-As a result of this, and because of his skills as manager and negotiator, Kok was praised by his fellow European leaders.
+As a result of this, and because of his skills as a manager and negotiator, Kok was praised by his fellow European leaders.

-After politics
+Subsequent work

-After his premiership, Kok retired from active politics at the age of sixty-three and became a lobbyist for the European Union and presided over several "high-level groups".
+After his premiership, Kok retired from active politics at the age of 63 and became a lobbyist for the European Union and presided over several "high-level groups".
 He also occupied numerous seats on supervisory boards in the business and industry world (ING Group, Koninklijke TNT Post, Royal Dutch Shell, KLM, Stork B.V., International Commission on Missing Persons, International Crisis Group, Anne Frank Foundation and served as president of the Club of Madrid from 2009 until December 2013).
 On 11 April 2003, he was granted the honorary title of Minister of State.